23 May 2026 · 7 min read

 This article is AI-assisted and reviewed by the WhyAmITired team.
 It is for informational purposes only and does not constitute medical advice.
 Where evidence is preliminary we say so — always consult a GP for personal health concerns.

 Grapes are a popular snack, but they can leave you feeling unexpectedly tired.
-This fatigue often stems from their high sugar content and how your body processes it.
+This fatigue often stems from their high sugar content and how your body processes it — but the mechanism is more specific than a simple sugar crash.

 Not sure exactly what's making you tired?